ECJ222/ECJ222/README.md

 🚀 I'm a Software Developer and Technical writer passionate about Open source and building cool stuff

 - 💻 I’m currently working on something cool :wink:;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about React, Vue, Jamstack, Django, Flutter;
 - 📫 How to reach me: [@ECJ](https://twitter.com/EnochChejieh);

 <h4>Where to find me</h4>